 To add an address to their site’s footer, a site administrator would create a generic block, add the address text to the WYSIWYG and configure it to the Footer Second region, configuring it to appear on all pages.

-Similarly, to add a social media block, a site administrator would create a generic block, add the relevant icons using the icon markup provided in the Icons tutorial and link to the social media icons from the WYSIWYG editor.
+Similarly, to add a social media block, a site administrator would create a generic block, add the relevant icons and link to the social media icons from the WYSIWYG editor.
 They would then configure the block to the Footer Second region, configuring it to appear on all pages.

 Migrating to WP3

 In WebPublish 3, many of these components are built into the site template.
 A default disclaimer is configured automatically – this is not editable by end users.
 To migrate the address and social media icons to WebPublish 3: